YHF: Processed foods could lead to loss of senses

-KX News is Putting North Dakota First by trying to help you, find easy helpful ways to make health a priority.
+KX News is Putting North Dakota First by trying to help you find easy and helpful ways to make health a priority.

 In today’s your health first, we’re tackling the way our bodies take in highly processed foods.

 After having very picky eating habits, one teenager went blind.
-Eating only french fries, chips, bread, and other processed foods.
-Not only did he lose his eyesight, but also suffered some hearing loss.
+Eating only french fries, chips, bread and other processed foods.
+Not only did he lose his eyesight, but he also suffered some hearing loss.
 We spoke with one doctor about healthy alternatives to being able to enjoy your favorite foods.

 Dr. Fariha Saleem: There’s always healthy alternatives, so instead of doing processed rice, or an organic rice, do a cauliflower instead.
 Instead of doing processed potato chips, you can air fry whole potatoes, it does the same thing.
 A lot of patients say organic is healthier, but a potato chip is a potato chip, doesn’t matter if its organic or not.